NoorhanAbbas/RAGChatbots_Workshop2025/index.md

 ## 🛠️ How the System Works

-Based on your inputs (PDF files, preferred complexity, etc.), the generator automatically creates:
+Based on the educators' inputs (PDF files, preferred complexity, etc.), the generator automatically creates:
 - `app.py`: A Streamlit-based chatbot app
 - `requirements.txt`: List of dependencies
 - Your uploaded PDFs as the chatbot’s knowledge base

-You also get:
+They also get:
 - A **setup manual** for getting API tokens, configuring hardware on Hugging Face Spaces, and deploying the chatbot

 ---